 Reach us at +1 (971) 293-4200 any time — day or night.
 A real dispatcher answers and takes your info immediately.

-The nearest plumber heads your way.
-We give you a real-time ETA and an upfront price quote before any work begins — no surprises.
+The nearest licensed plumber heads your way.
+We give you their name and a real-time ETA so you know exactly who is coming and when.

 Our stocked trucks handle most repairs on the spot.
 We clean up and walk you through what was done before we leave.

 "Burst pipe at midnight — they were at my door in 45 minutes.
-Fixed it completely and the price was exactly what they quoted on the phone.
+Fixed it completely and walked me through what they did before they left.
 Incredible service."

 "Called three plumbers on a Saturday morning.
 These guys were the only ones who answered and actually showed up.
-Professional, fast, and no weekend upcharge."
+Professional, fast, and didn't make me wait until Monday."

 "Water heater died on a Sunday.
 They had a new one installed by early afternoon.
-Upfront pricing, no BS — exactly what you want in an emergency."
+Real local plumber, no BS — exactly what you want in an emergency."

-We serve Portland and all surrounding cities — same fast response and flat-rate pricing everywhere.
+We serve Portland and all surrounding cities — same fast response everywhere.

 Portland has one of the most varied plumbing infrastructures of any city in the Pacific Northwest.
 Homes range from 1905 craftsman bungalows in Irvington and Alameda with original galvanized steel supply lines, to 1980s ranch houses in Aloha and Beaverton with polybutylene pipe that the industry stopped using in 1995, to post-2000 condos in the Pearl District and South Waterfront built on concrete slabs where slab leaks are the primary emergency call.
 Knowing what pipe is in your walls — and what typically fails at each age — is the difference between a plumber who patches and one who solves the problem.